Retirement Day

 ***Question: How can GICs be used in conjunction with mutual funds or other investments?***

 For a bit more of a sophisticated way of mitigating equity mutual fund risk, you could buy a 5 yr term compound interest GIC and invest the expected compound interest immediately into mutual funds right now.
 If the mutual fund outperforms the GIC’s compounded interest rate 5 years from now, you are ahead.
-Worst case scenario - if the mutual fund drops to zero in 5 years (highly unlikely) at least you get your principle back.
+Worst case scenario - if the mutual fund drops to zero in 5 years (highly unlikely) at least you get your entire principle back.

 Often overlooked too, is that GIC rates have recently handily beat Government of Canada bond yields (1 - 5 years) for the past several years.
 Bond purchases incur commission costs, driving down their yields even further.
 GICs have no commissions and yields have been much higher than bonds so GICs can be a superior investment and alternative to short term government bonds.

-Question: Do GIC s have embedded commissions?
+***Question: Do GICs have built-in commissions?***

 ***Question: Are GICs securities?***